 And if you find it difficult to get enough fiber in your diet each day, you can also consider a fiber supplement.
 Both psyllium and methylcellulose have been shown to improve the pain and rectal bleeding associated with hemorrhoids.

 In addition, studies have shown that the amino acid arginine has the ability to relax the internal anal sphincter, reducing pressure and increasing blood flow, which may be useful in the prevention of hemorrhoids.
+The most effective way to increase arginine production is to take an essential amino acid supplement enriched with citrulline, such as Life, The Amino Company's active aging blend.

 Additional steps you can take to help prevent hemorrhoids include: